Goldinteractive/gold-features/packages/sweet-modal/stories/docs.md

 You can also use your own strategy.
 Create a class and implement the `getData(callback)` function.
 Get your html code and call the callback with the html as a parameter.

+## CSS

+The styles are not imported by default.
+Import the sweetalert2 styles by adding `@import 'sweetalert2/src/sweetalert2.scss';` to your scss-file.

 ## More options

 If you like to configure the `sweetalert2` object, just add the options from the docs to the `swalConfig` object option.

-> Make sure to import the stylesheet for the fade animation!
+> Make sure to import the feature stylesheet for the fade animation!